Main campus of the Georgia Institute of Technology: Brittain Dining Hall

 Marion L. Brittain Dining Hall is the oldest dining hall on campus and the main dining hall of the freshman dorms on East Campus.
 Opened in 1928, it cost $418,000 to construct and has been renovated in 1964, 1999, 2002, and 2007.
 The building is named for former Georgia Tech President Marion L. Brittain.

 North Avenue Dining Hall

-Opened in Fall 2011, North Avenue Dining Hall (sometimes colloquially referred to as Nave) is a dining hall on East Campus located in the North Avenue Apartment complex.
+Opened in Fall 2011, North Avenue Dining Hall (colloquially referred to as Nave) is a dining hall on East Campus located in the North Avenue Apartment complex.
 The dining hall was part of a large renovation project conducted after Georgia Tech's acquisition of the apartments from Georgia State.

 West Village Dining Commons

 One of the most recent additions to Georgia Tech's culinary scene, West Village Dining Commons (colloquially known as Willage) opened in Fall 2017 and represents the multiple dining options available at the West Village Commons.
 Prior to its construction, the location was home to a parking lot in front of the Caldwell and Folk Residence Halls.
 The dining commons is a departure from the typical buffet-style dining halls and instead offers a station-style dining experience similar to a food court.
 Following the closure of Woodruff Dining Hall in 2017, West Village is the only campus-affiliated dining option on West Campus.
 In addition to the main dining hall, West Village is also home to the Wrek Stop convenience store and hamburger restaurant Cluck N Mooh.